Us Binge Drinking

 In moderation, it does not pose a major health risk for many people.
 However, if consumed in excess and high frequency, it can be detrimental in many ways.
 It is one of the most dangerous substances to develop a dependency on.

-Alcoholism is medically referred to as alcohol use disorder and affects millions of Americans.
+Alcoholism, medically referred to as alcohol use disorder, affects millions of Americans.
 Drinking to excess can come with several unintended consequences that negatively affect not only the individual struggling with a drinking problem but also family and friends who see the damage left in its trail.
+For those in the area seeking help, alcohol rehabs Los Angeles offer supportive environments and effective treatments to combat this issue.

 Alcohol abuse is a difficult problem to deal with, and it can be painful and frustrating for everyone.
 It is important to know that you are not alone, and there is help available for you or your loved one.